 If you’re new to running promotions, be open to a test-and-learn approach.
 When your campaign has ended, assess which offers and messages resonated the most with your customers and drove the most revenue.
 Was it pushing a percentage % off or money £ off?
 Was it multiple buy promotions, discounts or price matching?
 There’s lots to explore here.
 Build your future offers based on these insights to grow traffic, increase engagement and in turn, maximise sales.

-In summary, focusing on strong messaging, increasing your visibility and shouting about your brand’s reputation alongside competitive deals will put you in a solid position to compete against Amazon during Prime Day.
-Check out more of our ecommerce blogs for tips to help you grow your business.
+Focusing on strong messaging, increasing your visibility, and shouting about your brand’s reputation alongside competitive deals will put you in a solid position to compete against Amazon during Prime Day.